pandora-mccme/hasql-loadtest/README.md

 Also results on high RPS in comparison with `pgbench` seem to be evidence of `hasql` being unable to provide desired rps rate.

 We are not ready to claim any interpretation from collected data (in particular if there is a solvable problem in hasql library) but initial observations are indeed reproduced.
-And we believe these results to be evidence in support if hypothesis.
+And we believe these results to be evidence in support of hypothesis.